sanjeed5/llm-evals-notes/README.md

 ---
 ```

-## Notes
+## Behavior
-- Idempotent: re-running without `--force` skips writes when `hash` matches.
+- Idempotent writes via content hash: re-running without `--force` skips when `hash` matches.
-- On errors, retries with exponential backoff (3 attempts) and logs to `logs/scrape.log`.
+- Retries with exponential backoff (3 attempts) on transient errors; logs to `logs/scrape.log`.
+- URL normalization on refresh and add: ensures https scheme, drops fragments, removes default ports, collapses slashes, strips `index.html`, trims trailing slashes (except root); writes back normalized, deduped `urls.txt`.
+- Catalog entries use repo-relative `path` values.

+## Slug naming and collisions
+- Slugs are prefixed with the root domain to reduce cross-site title collisions, e.g. `hamel-dev-your-ai-product-needs-evals-hamel-s-blog`.
+- Existing slugs in the catalog are preserved to avoid churn.
+- If a slug file exists but content changes (true collision), a short `-<hash6>` suffix is appended to the filename.